-At this writing (9/2016), we think that the main use of the VHIT device is to determine how well compensated patients are to known unilateral or bilateral vestibular loss.
+At this writing (11/2018), we think that the main use of the VHIT device is to detect vestibular neuritis.
+Our thought is that it is very good at picking up acute vestibular nerve lesions.
 We also see it as a good "tie breaker" when there is disagreement between ENG and rotatory chair.
 Something to add on, not a replacement.
 We also think that the VHIT is an excellent method of diagnosing bilateral vestibular loss, perhaps superior to the rotatory chair test, which has suppression as a problem.
 The problem comes up however when the VHIT is normal and the rotatory chair is abnormal.
 Usually we will prefer the rotatory chair.

 We think that the initial diagnosis of unilateral vestibular loss will likely be made by the time-tested ENG device in the lab, and by simple clinical signs (vibration, HSN) at the bedside.
 Bilateral loss will continue to be diagnosed with the rotatory chair, as VHIT can miss well compensated bilateral weakness.

 The VHIT could potentially allow clinicians to determine whether persistent symptoms are related to poor compensation.